Noetherian and affine properties of quantum moduli and $\mathfrak{g}$-skein algebras: The loop algebra and the handle algebra

 (where $m_A$ is the product in $A$).
 The right action $\cdot : A_J \otimes H_J \to A_J$ is equal to the original action $\cdot : A \otimes H \to A$.

 Following the conventions of \cite{BR1,BR2} recalled in \S \ref{sectionHopfAlgebras}, we write the $R$-matrix of $H$ as

-We first recall from \cite[\S 4]{BR1} the construction of the {\em loop algebra} $\mathcal{L}_{0,1}(H)$ as a twist of the restricted dual $H^{\circ}$ (see \S\ref{sectionHopfAlgebras} for the definition of $H^{\circ}$).
+Let us recall from \cite[\S 4]{BR1} the construction of the {\em loop algebra} $\mathcal{L}_{0,1}(H)$ as a twist of the restricted dual $H^{\circ}$, i.e. the subspace of $H^*$ spanned by the matrix coefficients of finite-dimensional $H$-modules (see \S\ref{sectionHopfAlgebras}).
 Denote by $\rhd$ and $\lhd$ the left and right coregular actions of $H$ on $H^{\circ}$ respectively:

 where $x \in H$, $\varphi \in H^{\circ}$ and we use Sweedler's notation $\textstyle \Delta_{H^{\circ}}(\varphi) = \sum_{(\varphi)} \varphi_{(1)} \otimes \varphi_{(2)}$.
 Let $H \otimes H^{\mathrm{cop}}$ be endowed with the usual Hopf algebra structure on tensor products.
 Introduce